Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 <br><br>

-Whichever page the user is in, when the user clicks a button to take her to another page, the button’s click handler simply changes the value of `<Home/>`’s state property pageIndex to the number corresponding to the page in question (see table above).
+Whichever page the user is in, when the user clicks a button to take her to another page, the button’s click handler simply changes the value of `<Home/>`’s state property pageIndex to the number corresponding to the page in question.
 Conditional logic in `<Home/>` renders only the component for the page that corresponds to the value of pageIndex.<br><br>

 ### Conditional logic